 Consolidated CIA Files: A list of reference summaries, documents, and supporting material related to Central Intelligence Agency agents, assets, employees, and officers.

-CIA Historical Structure: A review of the previous evolving structure of the Central Intelligence Agency (CIA) illustrated with official files.
+Historical Structure: A review of the previous evolving structure of the Central Intelligence Agency (CIA) illustrated with official files.

-CIA Operations and Projects: A collection of decoded Agency operations and projects that includes some internal details previously concealed from the public.
+Operations and Projects: A collection of decoded Agency operations and projects that includes some internal details previously concealed from the public.

-CIA Policy and Resource Documents: Internal reports, policy regulations, security protocols, and operational references.
+Policy and Resource Documents: Internal reports, policy regulations, security protocols, and operational references.

-CIA Security Files: Documents gathered from the CIA's Office of Security regarding notable individuals and groups.
+Security Files: Documents gathered from the CIA's Office of Security regarding notable individuals and groups.